ggdover/My-Dev-Env/README.md

 ## iTerm (terminal emulator for OSX)

+## Raspberry pi (Raspian)

+#### Hotkey/keyboard shortcuts

+To resize window ([Source](https://raspberryinsider.com/top-15-raspberry-pi-keyboard-shortcuts/)) = Alt + space (Will give you a dropdown menu with several options to resize window, navigate with arrow keys)

+#### GPIO Uart

+If GPIO Uart doesn’t work, make sure you add ‘enable_uart=1’ at the bottom in the file ‘/boot/config.txt’ ([Source](https://elinux.org/RPi_Serial_Connection))

+#### GPIO pinout/pin-info

+Enter ‘pinout’ or if that doesn’t work, try ‘gpio readall’ to get info about each pin on the GPIO (e.g. which one is 5/3.3V, GND, uart, i2c etc. etc.) [Here is also a nice link for info on the GPIO](https://pinout.xyz/) (FYI The link is referenced/mentioned on raspberry pi’s official website)

 ## gitk (Gui client)

 Comes with the installation of git on the computer.
 Type `gitk` from terminal